 For many people, especially those unaccustomed to outdoor sports and hunting culture, the term “hunting accident” automatically conjures up thoughts of shooting injuries, gunshot wounds, or accidental deaths.
-And while these certainly are possible, and can be some of the most severe and gruesome types of injuries, many different hunting accident injuries don’t involve guns.
+While these certainly are possible and can be some of the most severe and gruesome types of injuries, many different hunting accident injuries don’t involve guns.
 The Illinois hunting accident lawyers at Spiros Law, P.C. want to help injured hunters take legal action against the responsible party and recover compensation.

 With over 15 million hunting licenses purchased in the United States in 2019, hunting is an extremely popular activity in all corners of the country, including Illinois.
-The majority of hunters across Central Illinois pride themselves on following safety regulations and rules themselves and passing on this respect for safety on to younger generations.
+The majority of hunters across Central Illinois pride themselves on following safety regulations and rules, and for passing on this respect for safety to younger generations.
 Unfortunately, even the most prepared and careful hunter can suffer a serious injury when another hunter, property owner, or weapon manufacturer chooses to act negligently.

 In the most serious circumstances, hunting accidents can end in death.
 For survivors, injuries can range in severity from lacerations and contusions to broken bones and traumatic brain injuries.
 You need a skilled and experienced attorney by your side to help you through this trying time.
 The Illinois hunting accident attorneys are here to help injured hunters take legal action against the responsible party and recover financial compensation to help pay for medical bills and other damages.
 To learn more about your legal options and rights, call Spiros Law, P.C. today at (815) 929-9292 and schedule a free consultation.